psychemedia/pentrich-uprising/12_leeds_mercury.md

 "The failure of these prosecutions has not been owing to any want of zeal, or deficiency of means, on the part of the Government.

 "While we speak of the *zeal* manifested by the persons officially engaged in the trials of the prisoners, we cannot but regret that the Judge should have had occasion complain, in the presence of Mr. Allen and Mr. Haigh, the committing magistrates, that the depositions of the witnesses had not been returned to him, as the duty of the magistrates required, till had made particular inquiry for them.
 The upright mind of Baron Wood, it was evident, felt wounded by this proceeding, and any thing like reluctance to give to the accused all the advantages any discrepancy between the original examination of a witness and his evidence before the Court, will always be viewed with suspicion by a people jealous of their privileges, and anxious in the highest degree to preserve the stream of public justice free from contamination.
 The apology made for this suspicious omission by Mr. Le Blanc, the solicitor for the Crown, must be felt by every lover of justice to be extremely unsatisfactory.
-Some of the examinations, he says, were not taken on oath : but that surely is no reason why the others should be withheld !—and why, we should be glad to know, were examinations involving the liberty and lives of many of our countrymen not taken in the usual and authorised way?Mr. Allison, the clerk to the Huddersfield magistrates, and the professional coadjutor of the Crown solicitor in these prosecutions, might have instructed Mr. Allen's inexperience.
+Some of the examinations, he says, were not taken on oath: but that surely is no reason why the others should be withheld!—and why, we should be glad to know, were examinations involving the liberty and lives of many of our countrymen not taken in the usual and authorised way?Mr. Allison, the clerk to the Huddersfield magistrates, and the professional coadjutor of the Crown solicitor in these prosecutions, might have instructed Mr. Allen's inexperience.
 Though his modesty may not allow it, the people of Huddersfield, and the professional gentlemen of the county of York, well know that there are few gentlemen in their profession better acquainted with the duties of a magistrate's law-clerk, or who has had more experience in criminal matters, than Mr. Allison.
 If our memory does not fail us, this gentleman acted as law-clerk to Mr. (now Sir Joseph) Radcliffe, during the whole of the disturbances in 1812, when no fewer than 64 persons were committed to York-castle, and when 17 of that number were capitally convicted.
 Inexperience, therefore, is out of the question; but supposing this to have been the case, the public will naturally inquire, whether Mr. Le Blanc is also inexperienced? and why he who had the chief direction of the prosecution did not order the depositions to be laid before the Judge?These documents were, however tardily, at length produced, and the penetrating eye of Baron Wood soon discovered that Samuel Winpenny had sworn one thing before the magistrates, and another before the Court; and this contradiction on a point of essential importance was very properly deemed by his Lordship fatal to the Witness's testimony.

 "We have been led into these observations by a circumstance of a very extraordinary nature that has come to our knowledge, and which bears a striking affinity the case of McKinle, so recently before the High Court of Justiciary in Edinburgh : but before we proceed to state the facts to which we allude, it may be proper, for the perfect understanding of the subject, to quote the words of Baron Wood, in his charge to the Jury, on the trial of Benjamin Lockwood and others, for maliciously, shooting at Mr. David Alexander, one of the Huddersfield yeomanry cavalry, on the night the 8th of June.
 After adverting to the testimony George Armytage, one of the witnesses for the Crown, who had sworn that he and a person of the name of Earnshaw, or Hearnshaw, had been forced to join the rioters at Folly-hall-bridge, his Lordship said—— "There is another circumstance deserving the serious consideration of the jury— the non-production of Hearnshaw as a witness.
 He has been in the custody of the prosecutors; he is now at York; he was stated by the witness to have been present, and to have seen all the circumstances that Armytage has asserted in evidence; and yet he is not produced!
 The Jury will draw their own inferences from this strong fact.
 It was the duty of the prosecutors, and due to the justice of the case, to have brought forward this witness."